 They know that the loop might remain open for some time after being the beneficiary of a favor, but they always remember to come back around and close it because they don’t like feeling like they owe people anything.

-Unlike the more impoverished people, who often ask and expect a lot from others without any plan or ability to return the favor, self-made millionaires have an ingrained habit of reciprocating when others help them.
+Unlike the more impoverished people, who often ask and expect a lot from others without any plan or ability to return the favor.

 They’re Not Afraid Of Criticism